 Learn more about seed dispersal methods by making a sticky seed or an exploding seed pod.

-This video explains all about the science of the dandelion seed and how it is specially adapted to travel far from the parent plant.
+This video explains the science of dandelion seed and how it is specially adapted to travel far from the parent plant.

 Leave a Reply